 Why Hot Yoga?

 Why get hung up on how people practice yoga in their bodies?
 Why argue about heat or no heat?
 Yoga asana is simply one small part of a much bigger practice.
 Of Patanjali's 196 yoga sutra's ONLY ONE even mentions this physical practice.
-Yoga is a complete system based on the vedas, upanishads, gita, sutras, and hatha yoga pradipika.
+Yoga is a complete system based on the Vedas, Upanishads, Bhagavad Gita, Yoga Sutras of Patanjali, and Hatha Yoga Pradipika, to name a few.
 Asana is not Yoga but it is held in the container of Yoga.
 Asana has both psychology and physiology.
 It was never designed to be exercise per se.
 It's a portal for self-discovery.
 If we hold space for the energetics of the physical practice to do what they naturally do, practitioners of "hot yoga for exercise" will inevitably become drawn toward the rest.
 That is the goal.